 Running out of storage areas inside your home?
 We have a creative idea that can solve your issue!

 Hiding the air conditioner unit outside can be an opportunity for you to build a storage unit.
-You can build a storage area large enough to store your items and hide the unit.
+You can create a storage area large enough to store your items and hide the AC unit.
 Just make sure you don’t stuff it too much to affect the ventilation required for your HVAC unit to work properly.

 17. Use Outdoor Privacy Screens